Morning Star's Success Story: No Bosses, No Titles, No Structural Hierarchy

 Morning Star has an infrastructure in place to ensure everyone can easily find out who is responsible for what.
 On their intranet they include an essential document for their self-managing organization; the so-called Colleague Letter of Understanding (CLOU).
 It’s a short document that details an employees' personal commercial mission and all the commitments they have made with employees who are affected by their work.
 As a colleague, it makes it easy to understand what tasks are expected of which person.

-- At the start of every year each employee negotiates a CLOU and the corresponding commitments with the colleagues that are affected by his or her work.
+- At the start of every year, each employee negotiates a CLOU and the corresponding employee commitments that affect the work of their colleagues.
 Most employees have about 10 CLOU colleagues with who they negotiate commitments.